Merzasphor/MWSE/docs/source/lua/type/tes3fader.rst

 `fadeTo`_
     Transitions the fader to a value over a given duration.

-`removeMaterialProperty`_
-    Updates the fader for the current frame.

 `setColor`_ (`boolean`_)
     Applies a coloring effect to the fader.